connorferster/handcalcs/README.md

 To render the fraction properly, a lookahead is performed and the next item after the `/` is rendered as the denominator.
 In this instance, the next item is the function name, `sqrt`, and not the full expression.

-Putting brackets around the whole denominator means that `handcalcs` will see the whole expression (as a nested deque) in the lookahead.
+Bracketing the entire denominator causes `handcalcs` to see the whole expression (as a nested deque) in the lookahead.

 **If you have Latex output that does not look quite right, check to see if you are using brackets and fractions in this unambiguous manner.**

 All actual calculations are handled by Jupyter when the cell is run.
 The resulting values are stored in the user's namespace dictionary and `handcalcs` uses the variable's corresponding value from the namespace dict as the result to display.
-This means that, even if the representation of your calculation appears funny, the result will be correct _provided that you are using a unique variable name._ (see, [Gotchas](https://github.com/connorferster/handcalcs#gotchas))
+Consequently, even if the representation of your calculation seems odd, the result will be correct _provided that you are using a unique variable name._ (see, [Gotchas](https://github.com/connorferster/handcalcs#gotchas))

 ### `for` loops and other iterations

 Showing rendered iterations is not supported.
-The intention for use is that you perform your iterations in a cell that is not rendered and then, once the iteration has produced the desired resulting value, then you render the result in a separate cell.
+The intention for use is that you perform your iterations in a cell that is not rendered and then, once the iteration has produced the desired resulting value, you render the result in a separate cell.

 ## Gotchas